emagnusson88/firm-strategy-nlp/README.md

-# UFC Prediction
-Using past MMA fight and fighter data to predict the outcome of future bouts
+# Firm Strategy and Financial Performance with Natural Language
+Processing

+Using a bag of words model from annual report text to predict whether or not CPG companies would outperform the S&P 500

 Deployment: https://ufc-prediction.herokuapp.com/